-Brands are investing in fashion bloggers not only for product reviews and feedback, but also to establish a liaison between the brand and the target customers.
+Brands are investing in fashion bloggers not only for product reviews and feedback but also to establish a liaison between the brand and the target customers.
 For luxury brands such relationships are proving invaluable, especially because it costs less than traditional advertising.
 Most of the time fashion bloggers promote a brand for free to maintain their brand loyalty.
-All you need is a tweet, a retweet or a social mention with a hashtag to thank them for their efforts.
+All you need is a tweet, a retweet, or a social mention with a hashtag to thank them for their efforts.

-As a fashion brand your marketing team should also concentrate on on-site and guest blogging.
+As a fashion brand, your marketing team should also concentrate on on-site and guest blogging.
 It gives you an edge to better explain yourself; however, the focus should always be on establishing a relationship with reputed fashion bloggers – they offer authority like no one else.
-Such liaisons are also advantageous for bloggers, especially in bringing them into fashion spotlight.
+Such liaisons are also advantageous for bloggers, especially in bringing them into the fashion spotlight.

 The Magic of Microblogging

-The likes of Topshop and Burberry are probably the best examples of how to connect and engage with the cyber crowds using social media.
+The likes of Topshop and Burberry are probably the best examples of how to connect and engage with cyber crowds using social media.
 Other uber-trendy brands also tend to flood the Twitter and Instagram through mentions and shares during the London Fashion Week this year.
 From runway trends to photographs of models, live tweeting and instagramming has become hot.
 Twitter has become an integral part of the world of high fashion.

 Fashion designers usually operate their own accounts while brands generally opt for a recognizable person (a face) to maintain all social media presence.
 But a mere presence on social media for the sake of pushing out marketing content is not enough.
 You need to connect with customers – being highly responsive to tweets and mentions, providing behind-the-scenes action, and giving away content that helps build stronger brand love are some of the ways of doing it correctly.
 Also, tweets must be witty and personal at times to show the very human side of the colossal fashion industry.

 How Burberry is retaining its social media crown is no rocket science.
 The brand gained more than 80,000 social mentions over the five-day event of 2014 London Fashion Week.
-They provided backstage beauty action and live streaming of their catwalk show through Twitter, Vine and Pinterest.
+They provided backstage beauty action and live streaming of their catwalk show through Twitter, Vine, and Pinterest.
 Topshop went a step ahead by airing a virtual catwalk at its Oxford Street flagship store.

 Pinterest and Instagram are the new favorites of the fashion industry.
 From designers to brands, everyone is pinning their product images on these photo-sharing sites.
-Apart from live streaming photographs from popular events, fashion brands are using these sites to drive sales as well.
-Ecommerce sites are using Pinterest to reach out to customers on both desktop and mobile devices.
+Apart from live-streaming photographs from popular events, fashion brands are using these sites to drive sales as well.
+E-commerce sites are using Pinterest to reach out to customers on both desktop and mobile devices.

 Visual content is becoming a critical part of any good content strategy and hence the importance of these image-based social media sites is on the rise.
-Pinterest, which previously had a reputation of a “women’s only” network, is becoming popular among male users as well.
+Pinterest, which previously had a reputation as a “women’s only” network, is becoming popular among male users as well.

-Apart from Pinterest, you can leverage the ‘sharability’ features of other photo-sharing sites like Instagram, Tumblr, Slideshare, Mobli and Path.
+Apart from Pinterest, you can leverage the ‘sharability’ features of other photo-sharing sites like Instagram, Tumblr, Slideshare, Mobli, and Path.
 If you’re creative enough, you can even use these sites to promote products and drive sales directly.
 Running promotional contests like “Pin It to Win It” is a great idea that you can try out on Pinterest.

 Tracy Vides is a content marketer and social media consultant who works with small businesses and startups to increase their visibility.
 Although new to the digital marketing scene compared to her illustrious She Owns It counterparts, Tracy has started off well by building a good online reputation for herself.
 She’s now a “serial blogger” with posts featured on Sprout Content, Steamfeed, Soshable and elsewhere.